 To access the online orientation, click on the link below:

 A: No, they are not.
 All online courses require you to adhere to due dates for assignments, quizzes, discussions etc. If you register in an online course, expect to finish the course on the instructor’s timeline, not yours.

 A: In order to access Canvas, you need a computer or mobile device with Internet access.
-Canvas can be visited via major web browsers including Google Chrome, Mozilla Firefox, and Safari, and is supported under Windows, Macintosh, and UNIX operating systems.
+Canvas can be visited via major web browsers including Google Chrome, Mozilla Firefox, Edge, and Safari, and is supported under Windows, Macintosh, and UNIX operating systems.
 Canvas also offers mobile phone applications free for download for mobile devices.
 Click here to learn more about these apps.

 A: No, only students who are registered in an online or hybrid course can access Canvas.
 Some instructors, however, use Canvas to support or supplement their “in person” class instruction.
 Ask your professor if a Canvas course has been set up for your regular on-campus class.